-7.1.1.
-In the 'very low' category of workability where strict control is necessary, for example pavement quality concrete, measurements of workability by
+- 7.1.1.
+In the 'very low' category of workability where strict control is necessary, for example pavement quality concrete, measurements of workability by determinations of compacting factor will be more appropriate than slump (see IS: 1199) and a value of compacting factor of 0.75 to 0.80 is suggested. - 7.1.2.

-7.1.2.
 In the 'very high' category of workability, measurement of workability by determination of flow will be appropriate (see IS: 9103).